 Of course, if you simply had bought the railroad stock normally without any put-selling, you’d be in the same position, except slightly worse.
 If you own any stock and it goes bankrupt, you can lose your entire investment.
 And in that case, you wouldn’t even have the $143 premium.
 Your friends would have to buy you drinks at the bar.

 That’s why this strategy necessitates buying high quality companies.
-I prefer companies that pay dividends, companies that have economic moats, and companies that have weathered countless recessions in the past.
+I prefer companies that pay dividends, companies that have economic moats, companies with a differentiated product or service, and companies that have weathered recessions in the past.
 Put selling is moderately more conservative than normal stock buying, but you still must pick high quality companies to minimize your downside risk.

 I see people teaching different put-selling strategies on more volatile, high-risk stocks with no intention to ever buy them, just to speculate with high premiums, and that’s not something I recommend for most people.
 I only suggest selling options on companies with a moat and a good balance sheet that you would actually like to own at the right price.

 Put selling isn’t about hitting home runs.
 It’s about hitting a single or a double and getting to base almost every time.
 You either get paid a nice chunk of extra money for waiting to buy a stock you want at a lower price, or you get assigned to buy the stock at a low cost basis thanks to the option premium.
 It’s a tool that value investors can use to enter positions in great companies at great prices.

 This chart shows the potential rate of returns of this option sale compared to buying the stock today at face value:

 The horizontal axis gives a range of potential prices that the stock might be at during option expiration.
 The vertical axis indicates the rate of return over the lifetime of the option for each ending price, which was 3.5 months in this case.
 The pattern you see continues off the chart, from zero to infinity.